 The Best Books to Give as Graduation Gifts

-We’ll always love ‘Oh, the Places You’ll Go!’ but these thoughtful, inspiring graduation gifts will be read and reread, long after the pomp and circumstance has ended.
+We'll always love 'Oh, the Places You'll Go!' but these thoughtful, inspiring graduation gifts will be read and reread, long after the pomp and circumstance have ended.

-Perfect for: Both artists and athletes Here’s why: In this optimistic guide to success, U.K. Table Tennis champion Syed combines detailed research with his own anecdotes to backhand the myth that talent is solely based on genetics.
+Perfect for: Both artists and athletes Here’s why: In this optimistic guide to success, the United Kingdom table tennis champion Syed combines detailed research with his own anecdotes to backhand the myth that talent is solely based on genetics.
 In studying the accomplishments of great artists, composers, and athletes, Syed finds they had one thing in common: hours, and hours, and hours of practice—no really, about 10,000 hours each.
-Quotable quote: “Asked if he was lucky, golfer Gary Player said: ‘Yes, and the funny thing is, the harder I practice, the luckier I get.”
+Quotable quote: “Asked if he was lucky, golfer Gary Player said: ‘Yes, and the funny thing is, the harder I practice, the luckier I get.'”
+Make sure you also check out these 16 books you must read to call yourself a book lover.

-Perfect for: Writers, readers … heck, any word nerd.
+Perfect for: Writers, readers…heck, any word nerd.
 Here’s why: Part memoir, part craft guide, On Writing is an invaluable invitation into the mind of one of the most successful writers of all time.
-Assuming they saved their copy of The Elements of Style from freshman composition, your word-minded grads will be hard-pressed to find a book more useful than Stephen King’s deeply personal, endlessly quotable guide to writing “anything you damn well want.”
+Assuming they saved their copy of The Elements of Style from freshman composition, your word-minded grads will be hard-pressed to find a book more useful than Stephen King’s deeply personal, endlessly quotable guide to writing, “anything you damn well want.”
 Quotable quote: “The road to hell is paved with adverbs.”
+These really good books to read for adults would also make good graduation gifts.

 Perfect for: The techie.
 Here’s why: Though often heady and complex, this book about present and future technologies talks about being mindful, moving against the flow, and challenging the world around you so that it can become something better.
 “You have to be somebody before you can share yourself,” writes the author; those are wise words for any graduate addicted to social media.
 Because with great (computing) power comes great responsibility.